Polyhedra with the Zometool

 I now show several models from which the metric properties of the regular polyhedra, and

-even their vertex coordinates, can be easily inferred.
-These don't include the Octahedron,
+even their vertex coordinates, can be easily inferred (this is left to the interested

 Fig. 4.2: Three orthogonal Golden triangles, in a configuration with pyritohedric symmetry.